unicode-org/cldr/docs/ldml/tr35-numbers.md

 These rules specify that Russian has a "one" form (for 1, 21, 31, 41, 51, …), a "few" form (for 2–4, 22–24, 32–34, …), and implicitly an "other" form (for everything else: 0, 5–20, 25–30, 35–40, …, decimals).
 Russian does not need additional separate forms for zero, two, or many, so these are not defined.

 A source number represents the visual appearance of the digits of the result.
-In text, it can be represented by the EBNF for decimalValue.
+In text, it can be represented by the EBNF for sampleValue.
 Note that the same double number can be represented by multiple source numbers.
 For example, "1.0" and "1.00" are different source numbers, but there is only one double number that they correspond to: 1.0d == 1.00d.
 As another example, 1e3d == 1000d, but the source numbers "1e3" and "1000" are different, and can have different plural categories.
 So the input to the plural rules carries more information than a computer double.
 The plural category for negative numbers is calculated according to the absolute value of the source number, and leading integer digits don't have any effect on the plural category calculation.
 (This may change in the future, if we find languages that have different behavior.)

 Plural categories may also differ according to the visible decimals.
 For example, here are some of the behaviors exhibited by different languages: